7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 6. **Data Transfer**: The first 100 GB/month of egressed data is free to all customers in all Azure regions.

+{{< admonition >}}
-- **Trigger for Paid Usage**: The $200 credit must be used within the first 30 days.
+**Trigger for Paid Usage**: The $200 credit must be used within the first 30 days.
 After 12 months, or if usage exceeds the monthly limits for the 12-month free services, standard pay-as-you-go rates apply.
 Exceeding the 100 GB/month free egress limit will also incur charges.
 If a user signs up for a free account, they will be notified when it's time to decide whether to move to pay-as-you-go pricing; otherwise, the account and services will be disabled.
+{{< /admonition >}}

 ### Railway